rohit3nov/LB/README.md

 # docker setup

 1. Go to root of the cloned repo.
 Run <b>"sh setup.sh"</b> to start containers.
-2. Run "docker ps" to check if all the containers are running.
+2. Run <b>"docker ps"</b> to check if all the containers are running.
-# parse worldcities.csv and update cities.csv with updates of asean cities
+# Parse CSV

-1. Run "docker exec -t php-fpm php src/parseCsv.php" to update cities.csv
+1. Run <b>"docker exec -t php-fpm php src/parseCsv.php"</b> to parse worldcities.csv and update cities.csv with updates of asean cities

 # API